The-Ico2/ApolloSuite/README.md

 ## Getting Started

 1. Clone this repo
-2. Configure `cloudflared/config.yml`
-3. Run with `docker compose up`
+3. Run with `python supervisor.py`

 More to come soon...